FezzedOne/epsilon-rp/Server rules.md

 - **Encounter:** Any situation in which there is a fight or any attempt to harm a character.
 - **Death:** Any state in which is a character is *dead* and unable to come back *at all*.
 Reviving dead characters *requires* staff approval, which is highly unlikely to be given.
 - **KO:** Knock-out.
 Any state in which a character is unable to be RPed at all for a while (at least 24 hours) due to being comatose, highly drugged, in a stupor or in a similar state.
 Shorter periods of time in such a state are considered to be incap.
 Death of a synthetic/robotic character typically counts as a KO, unless all backups are destroyed.
-- **Incapacitation (incap):** Any state in which a character is ICly unable to engage in a combat encounter in any real capacity for at least 24 hours (usually due to severe traumatic injuries) and may be unable to be RPed for up to 24 hours, but may otherwise be roleplayed (though is likely stuck in an ICU or similar until they recover).
+- **Incapacitation (incap):** Any state in which a character is ICly unable to engage in a combat encounter in any real capacity for at least 24 hours (usually due to severe traumatic injuries) and may be unable to be RPed for up to 24 hours, but may otherwise be roleplayed (though is likely stuck in an ICU or similar until the character recovers).
 Such a character is incapacitated, or ''incapped' for short.
 - **Maiming:** Any injury that a character cannot easily recover from, even with medical care (e.g. loss of a limb or important ability).
 - **Instigation:** Provoking another character (via insults, name-calling, etc.) into starting a fight or otherwise attempting to injure, maim, incap or kill you.
 - **Aggression:** Attempting to start a fight with another character.
-This is different from instigation in that *your character themselves*, the *aggressor*, is starting the fight.
+This is different from instigation in that *your character*, the *aggressor*, is starting the fight.
-- **Injury:** Any state in which a character is injured, maimed or loses abilities in CRP that cause them to be at a disadvantage in subsequent encounters until healed.
+- **Injury:** Any state in which a character is injured, maimed or loses abilities in CRP that cause the character to be at a disadvantage in subsequent encounters until healed.
 - **Implicit consent:** Consent given *implicitly* by roleplaying as if an action requiring consent succeeded.
 - **Explicit consent:** Consent given directly by outright telling the other party or parties that it is given.
 - **Auto-consent:** Automatic consent.
 This may be applied as a punishment for RP rule violations, or may optionally be enforced on oneself.